 This is my favorite anti-theft backpack!
 It has a ton of storage and offers great security.
 Check it out on Amazon here.

 I’m obsessed with this bag.
 It’s secretly like Hermoine’s purse and can hold so much stuff.
 Plus, I feel safe wearing it and it comes in a ton of fab colors.
 I just flip it over so the clasp to get into the bag is resting against my leg and nobody can get into it.
 Check it out on Amazon here.

-Stay on roads with streetlights and avoid walking really late at night.
-Not to scare you, but few weeks ago here in Thomas and I were walking home around midnight (something you should never do) and passed a hotel.
+Not to scare you, but a few weeks ago here in Thomas and I were walking home around midnight (something you should never do) and passed a hotel.
 A tour bus was sitting outside and some people were unloading suitcases.
 A guy was lurking in the shadows just waiting to steal the suitcases.

 People in Costa Rica are bound to be interested in your story.
-They generally really enjoy talking to tourists and they are generally extremely nice and welcoming, however to stay safe in Costa Rica you should still be cautious.
+They generally really enjoy talking to tourists and they are usually extremely nice and welcoming, however, to stay safe in Costa Rica you should still be cautious.
 Don’t reveal too much.
-If traveling alone, NEVER tell anyone that.
-I always just say I’m with my boyfriend and he is on his way.
+If traveling alone, NEVER tell anyone that you are by yourself.
+I always just say I’m with my boyfriend and he is on his way to meet me.